pentora-ai/pentora/docs/docs/architecture/overview.md

 # Architecture Overview

-Pentora is built on a modular architecture centered around a DAG execution engine.
+Vulntor is built on a modular architecture centered around a DAG execution engine.

 ## High-Level Architecture